maxwelloduor/dash0-observability-demo/dash0-otel-sandbox/README.md

-# Module 3 - Platform Observability with Perses and Dash0
+# Platform Observability with Perses and Dash0

 ## Quick Start